john-lyne/john-lyne.github.io/_pages/about.md

 Hobbies & Interests
 ---
-In my spare time I enjoy playing chess and playing the frustrating (yet fulfilling) game of golf.
-To remain active I strength train ~3 times per week and do cardiovascular training ~2 times per week.
+In my spare time I enjoy reading, writing, and playing chess.
+To remain active I strength train ~3 time per week and cardiovascular train ~3 times per week.
 I like to bake as well, with pumpkin spice cupcakes and apple pies having recently been added to my culinary resume.
 I am also learning Tagalog, though hindi ako marunong mag-tagalog mabuti.

 I also enjoy watching anime, among my favourite shows is Demon Slayer.
-The art in this show is exceptional, it also helps that the powers exhibited by the main character are heavily influenced by fluids.
+The art in this show is exceptional; the powers exhibited by the main character are heavily influenced by fluids.

 <img src="/images/ds_gif.gif">

----

 Fluid Dynamics Art
 ---
-These art pieces were generated with the help of physics and computer science!
+The image below was generated with the help of physics and computer science!
 The shapes here are the physical shapes that a fluid velocity field takes when forced along a channel.
-The colors represent areas of different intensities, think of it like a topology of the fluid's speed.
+The colors represent a topology of the fluid's speed.
 This topology was generated with the help of machine learning.
 See more [here](https://john-lyne.github.io/art/).

 <img src="/images/som_data_transform2.png">